microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/insights-used.md

 ---
-title: "used resource type"
+title: "usedInsight resource type"
 description: "An insight representing documents used by a specific user.
 The insights returns the most relevant documents that a user viewed or accessed."
 author: "simonhult"
 localization_priority: Normal
 ms.prod: "insights"
 ---

-# used resource type
+# usedInsight resource type

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]